 Our decorations were fun and very simple.
 Maggie came up with the idea of making a paper chain of Olympic Rings, and she insisted on doing them in the correct order.
 She was also very excited to learn how to use the stapler!

 Our “torches” were red & orange tissue paper wrapped around an unlit candle, then placed on a candle holder.
-We also found these darling free printables courtesy of Mirabelle Creations, which added a little extra Olympic spirit.

 A party’s just not a party without pretty paper straws.